plone/volto/docs/source/upgrade-guide/index.md

   }
 ```

-### Rename from Tiles to Blocks
+### Renaming Tiles into Blocks

 An internal renaming to use the term `Blocks` everywhere was done to unify naming through the code a and the documentation.

 Plone RESTAPI was updated to that purpose too, and running an upgrade step (do so in Plone's Addons control panel) is required in order to migrate the data.
+No step is required if you are using a brand new ZODB.

-So this is the versions compatibility table:
+This is the versions compatibility table across all the packages involved:

 Volto 4 - plone.restapi >= 5.0.0 - kitconcept.voltodemo >= 2.0

 !!! note
-    The renaming happened in Volto 4 alpha.10.
-Volto 4 alpha versions under that release used older versions of `plone.restapi` and `kitconcept.voltodemo`, but if you are using alpha releases, it's recommended to upgrade to latest alpha or the final release of Volto 4.
+    The renaming happened in Volto 4 alpha.10 and plone.restapi 5.0.0.
+Volto 4 alpha versions under that release use older versions of `plone.restapi` and `kitconcept.voltodemo`, however if you are using alpha releases it's recommended to upgrade to latest alpha or the final release of Volto 4.

-The project should also be updated:
+The project configuration should also be updated, in your `src/config.js`:

 ```diff
 diff --git a/src/config.js b/src/config.js